steve-fryatt/pane-tutorial/README.md

 Handling Panes
 ==============

-A tutorial on writing RISC OS Wimp software in C.
+A tutorial on the usage of pane windows under the RISC OS Wimp.

 Introduction